 Capital activity for urban renewal is confined to the two areas of the City represented by the two urban renewal districts - Central Urban Renewal (downtown area) and the Leveton District (industrial area).
-Over \$1.4 million was spent in the Central Urban Renewal District during FY 2012, primarily related to the continued design and construction work for the Tualatin-Sherwood Road landscape project, which will continue into 2012-2013.
-The project will provide pedestrian enhancements and landscape improvements between east of Martinazzi Avenue to Boones Ferry Road.
+Approximately \$36 thousand was spent in the Central Urban Renewal District during FY 2013, primarily related to the design and construction work for the Contaminated Materials Groundwater Monitoring project and the Council Building feasability study, both of which will continue into 2013-2014.

-In the Leveton Tax Increment District, over \$2.1 million was expended for design and improvements for Herman Road from 108th Avenue to 124th Avenue and design and right-of-way acquisition for the Leveton Drive Extension project including SW 130th Avenue and SW 128th Avenue.
+In the Leveton Tax Increment District, approximately \$1.4 million was expended for design and right-ofway acquisition for the Leveton Drive Extension project including SW 130th Avenue and SW 128th Avenue.
 These projects continue improvements of the transportation system in the industrial area of Tualatin consistent with the plan.